Ipstenu/dreamobjects/readme.txt

 <strong>Can I force a backup to run now?</strong>

 Yep!
 It actually sets it to run in 60 seconds, but works out the same.

+<strong>I disabled wp-cron.
+Will this work?</strong>

+Yes, <em>provided</em> you still call cron via a grown up cron job (i.e. 'curl http://domain.com/wp-cron.php').
+That will call your regular backups.
+ASAP backup, however, will need you to manually visit the cron page.

 <strong>I kicked off an ASAP backup, but it says don't refresh the page.
 How do I know it's done?</strong>